It’s been quite a ride so far! And it’s not about to stop.

 Although we organized a variety of projects (e.g., the monthly "Building Sustainable Communities" forums, Windham Energy Group, Brattleboro Peak Oil Task Force) while helping to support others (Brattleboro Time Trade, Common Good Bank, Ride Buzz, No-Idle Campaign), our main focus has always been on local food.
-More random than strategic in the beginning, our purpose was to create a presence and build community.
-It was only with the second phase that we became more intentional in creating a community-based food system in our region.

 This vision was significantly advanced by the VISTA volunteers who came on board in 2008.
 We were blessed with these people for three years (and then for two more by two who stayed on as paid staff).
 They provided great energy and momentum in our efforts to develop a regional food system.